 The oil and gas industry is booming in Pennsylvania.
-New technology, including hydraulic fracturing, has created thousands of jobs; more than 31,000 Pennsylvanians work in the oil and gas industry.
-This includes drillers, roustabouts, truck drivers, engineers, equipment operators, treators, and construction laborers.
+New technology, including hydraulic fracturing, has created thousands of jobs.
+More than 31,000 Pennsylvanians work in the oil and gas industry.
+Including drillers, roustabouts, truck drivers, engineers, equipment operators, treaters, and construction laborers.
 Most of these jobs pay well, but with the high paycheck comes high risk.

 Oil and gas workers are more likely to suffer serious on-the-job injuries than workers in any other industry.
 The workplace fatality rate for oil and gas is seven times the national average.
 Why are these jobs so dangerous?

 The oil and gas industry is exempt from many of the laws that protect workers in other fields.
 For example, most truckers are prohibited from working more than 14 hours at a time.
 In the oil and gas industry, 20 hour shifts are common.

 Oil and gas workers routinely use complicated machinery and heavy equipment.
 Often, these machines are in poor condition and lack necessary safety features.